Qasim Mahmood: 1951 to 1960

-In 1957, he got a job as assistant editor in Lailo-Nihar (Night and Day), a very famous social and literary magazine of those days.
-Faiz Ahmed Faiz was editor-in-chief, and famed writer Syed Sibte Hassan was an editor.
+In 1957, he became the assistant editor for Lailo-Nihar, a social and literary magazine.
 In coming months, Qasim edited famed Lailo-Nihar issue "So Sala Jang Azadi 1857 Number" (Hundred years of independence war, 1857 No.).
-His short stories were also published in magazine.
-But due to ideological differences, Qasim did not go along with his seniors.
+His short stories were also published in the magazine.
+Due to ideological differences, Qasim did not get along with his seniors.

-Qasim started looking for a new job.
-After two months, suddenly he was captivated by spiritual ecstasy.
-He then remained out of his senses for about one year.
-Qasim spent this time in a cell of Data Darbar, shrine of famous Sufi saint, Abul Hassan Ali Hajvery.
-When he got his senses, practical life once again started up.
-Qasim used to say "This is the finest year of my life."
+Qasim began looking for a new job but instead turned to the spiritual.
+He spent a year in a cell of the Data Darbar, shrine of the Sufi saint, Ali al-Hujwiri.

-In 1958, Qasim compiled the book Jansi Rasomat (Sexual customs).
+In 1958, Qasim compiled the book Jansi Rasomat (Sexual Customs).
 In it, he describes sexual customs of ancient Greece, Rome, India, China, Japan, Indonesia, England, and Pacific Islands.
-Punjab Govt banned this book, calling it obscene.
-And Qasim was book in a case.
-In court, many eminent Urdu writers testify that this book is a knowledgeable and scientific innovation.
-So Qasim was acquitted with honor.
+The Government of Punjab banned the book, calling it obscene.
+Qasim went to court over the ban.
+In court, Urdu writers testified that the book was scholarly, and Qasim was acquitted.

-In late 1958, he becomes assistant editor of bimonthly research journal, Sahifa (a book) which is edited by Abid Ali Abid.
-Then he opens his own publishing house, "Shish Mahal Kitab Ghar" (Glass Palace Book House).
-He wanted to publish science, technology, and literature books.
-Also to spread modern knowledge in Pakistan, he began publishing monthly Ilm (knowledge), which became popular in intellectual circles.

-In 1958, Qasim also compiled Farhang Mashiat, the first dictionary of economics in Urdu.
+In late 1958, he became assistant editor of the bimonthly research journal, Sahifa which was edited by Abid Ali Abid.
+He opened his own publishing house, "Shish Mahal Kitab Ghar" (Glass Palace Book House) to publish science, technology, and literature.
+He began publishing the monthly Ilm, which became popular in intellectual circles.
+Qasim also compiled Farhang Mashiat, the first dictionary of economics in Urdu.

 In 1959, he wrote a novella, Pundit Jalaluddin Nehru, about the Kashmir problem.
-In 1960, Qasim's first anthology of short stories Dewar Pather Kee (Wall of Stones) was published by Classics, a publishing firm of Lahore.
-The entire anthology stories deal with social, political and economic problem of Pakistani society.
+In 1960, Qasim's first anthology of short stories Dewar Pather Kee (Wall of Stones) was published by Classics, a publishing firm in Lahore.
+The anthology stories deal with the social, political, and economic problems of Pakistani society.

-In those days, the U.S. government wanted to promote American arts and culture in third world countries through his books, so she connected big American publishers, which liked this project.
-The U.S. government and big American publishers in collaboration started Franklin Book Program, a nonprofit publishing company.
-Branches were opened in Egypt, Iran and East and West Pakistan.

-Its country head for West Pakistan was noted writer and intellectual, Maulana Hamid Ali Khan, brother of Maulana Zafar Ali Khan.
-Famous Pakistani writers i.e. Maulana Salahuddin Ahmed, Maulana Ghulam Rasool Mehr, Shahid Ahmed Dehlvi extra translated high-quality American books in Urdu.
-Qasim is also included in team of Franklin writers, and translated some scientific and sociological books.
+Qasim participated in the U.S. Government's Franklin Book Program.